damzkii/damzkii/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=damzkii" alt="damzkii" /></a> </p>

-- 💬 My interests **You will mostly find projects in C-language here but I have interest in web development and intend to do a "Full stack" open course by Helsinki University in my free time.
+- ⚡ **You will mostly find projects in C-language here but I have interest in web development and intend to do a "Full stack" open course by Helsinki University in my free time.
 I'm also interested slightly in game development and will try to learn some small game projects using unity.**

 - 📫 How to reach me **adam.noordika@gmail.com**